 |Binomial name:||Naegleria Fowleri|

-Naegleria Fowleri normally called “brain-eating amoeba”, or the “brain-eating ameba”, belong to the minuscule ameba category (single celled living organism), that lives on its own.
-It belongs to the phylum Percolozoa, and is likely to infect the brain, with an abnormal and plundering disease known as Primary Amebic Meningoencephalitis (PAM).
+Naegleria Fowleri normally called “brain-eating amoeba”, or the “brain-eating ameba”, belongs to the minuscule ameba category (single-celled living organism), that lives on its own.
+It belongs to the phylum Percolozoa and is likely to infect the brain, with an abnormal and plundering disease known as Primary Amebic Meningoencephalitis (PAM).
 These are responsible for targeting teenagers and children.
-The moment it enters the brain they cause the fatal disease that fatal disease that kills over 95 % of the victims infected in a few days.
+The moment it enters the brain they cause the fatal disease that kills over 95 % of the victims infected in a few days.

 Amoebas are organisms, possessing only one cell.
 The normally referred brain-eating species of amoebas were discovered in the year 1965.
 Its official name is Naegleria Fowleri. .
 Even though it was initially discovered in Australia; the common belief is that its evolution took place in the US.
 Among the various species of Naegleria, the Fowleri type and its subordinate types that are many, lead to dangerous diseases in humans.